Self-Adjusting Population Sizes for Non-Elitist Evolutionary Algorithms: Why Success Rates Matter: Preliminaries

 \section{Preliminaries}

-We study the expected number of generations and fitness evaluations of the self-adjusting \ocl with self-adjusted offspring population size~$\lambda$ to find the optimum of the $n$-dimensional pseudo-Boolean function ${\onemax(x) := \sum_{i=1}^{n} x_i}$.
+We study the expected number of generations and fitness evaluations of the self-adjusting \ocl with self-adjusted offspring population size~$\lambda$ to find the optimum of the $n$-dimensional pseudo-Boolean function ${\onemax(x) := \sum_{i=1}^{n} x^{(i)}}$.
 We define $X_0, X_1,\dots$ as the sequence of states of the algorithm, where $X_t = (x_t, \lambda_t)$ describes the current search point $x_t$ and the offspring population size $\lambda_t$ at generation~$t$.
 We often omit the subscripts $t$ when the context is obvious.

 Using the naming convention from \cite{DoerrSurvey2020} we call the algorithm self-adjusting $(1,\{F^{1/s}\lambda, \lambda/F \})$~EA (Algorithm \ref{alg:saocl}).
-The algorithm behaves as the conventional \ocl, but in every generation it adjusts the offspring population size depending on the success of the generation.
-If the fittest offspring $y$ is better than the parent~$x$, the offspring population size is divided by the \emph{update strength} $F$, and multiplied by $F^{1/s}$ otherwise, with $s$ being the \emph{success rate}.
+The algorithm behaves as the conventional \ocl: each generation it creates $\lambda$ offspring by flipping each bit independently with probability $1/n$ from the parent and selecting the fittest offspring as a parent for the next generation.
+In addition, in every generation it adjusts the offspring population size depending on the success of the generation.
+If the fittest offspring $y$ is better than the parent~$x$, the offspring population size is divided by the \emph{update strength} $F>1$, and multiplied by $F^{1/s}$ otherwise, with $s>0$ being the \emph{success rate}.

 The idea of the parameter control mechanism is based on the interpretation of the one-fifth success rule from~\cite{KMH04}.
 The parameter $\lambda$ remains constant if the algorithm has a success every $s+1$ generations as then its new value is $\lambda \cdot (F^{1/s})^s \cdot 1/F = \lambda$.
 In pseudo-Boolean optimisation, the one-fifth success rule was first implemented by Doerr et al.~\cite{Doerr2015}, and proved to track the optimal offspring population size on the \ga in \cite{Doerr2018}.
 Our implementation is closer to the one used in \cite{Doerr2021}, where the authors generalise the success rule, implementing the success rate $s$ as a hyper-parameter.